Heart of Darkness: Symbolism

 The description of the natural scenery also serves a symbolic purpose.
 The scenery is wild and awe-inspiring.
 The silence of the woods and the abundance of trees symbolizes mystery and horror.
 Marlow has given us many pictures of the thick, dense, matted forests.

 And the river was there – fascinating – deadly – like a snake.

 The city of Brussels symbolizes the inner corruption and degeneracy of white man’s civilization.
 Brussels seems to Marlow to be the white sepulcher – something outwardly pleasant and holy but inwardly rotten.

-is the inmost region of Congo; but symbolically this phrase means the inmost region of man’s mind or soul.
+Finally, Marlow’s whole journey into the Congo has symbolic significance besides its literal meaning.
+It may be regarded as a journey into subconscious mind of Marlow in particular and of mankind in general.
+“Heart of Darkness” is the story of a journey involving spiritual change in the voyager.
+Symbolically, Marlow’s journey into the Congo is an arduous physical activity or adventure.
+The literal meaning of ‘heart of darkness’ is the inmost region of Congo; but symbolically this phrase means the inmost region of man’s mind or soul.
 As Marlow stands for Conrad, the novel becomes a kind of Conrad’s exploration of his own mind during his visit to the Congo in 1890.

 In the business of exploration, both exploiter and exploited are corrupted.